Mandaeism: Worship and rituals

 The two most important ceremonies in Mandaean worship are baptism (Masbuta) and 'the ascent' (Masiqta – a mass for the dead or ascent of the soul ceremony).
 Unlike in Christianity, baptism is not a one-off event but is performed every Sunday, the Mandaean holy day, as a ritual of purification.
 Baptism usually involves full immersion in flowing water, and all rivers considered fit for baptism are called Yardena (after the River Jordan).
 After emerging from the water, the worshipper is anointed with holy sesame oil and partakes in a communion of sacramental bread and water.
 The ascent of the soul ceremony, called the masiqta, can take various forms, but usually involves a ritual meal in memory of the dead.
 The ceremony is believed to help the souls of the departed on their journey through purgatory to the World of Light.

 Other rituals for purification include the Rishama and the Tamasha which, unlike Masbuta, can be performed without a priest.
 The Rishama (signing) is performed before prayers and involves washing the face and limbs while reciting specific prayers.
-It is performed daily, before sunrise, with hair covered and after defecation or before religious ceremonies (see wudu).
+It is performed daily, before sunrise, with hair covered and after defecation or before religious ceremonies, similar to Islamic wudu.
 The Tamasha is a triple immersion in the river without a requirement for a priest.
-It is performed by women after menstruation or childbirth, men and women after sexual activity or nocturnal emission, touching a corpse or any other type of defilement (see tevilah).
+It is performed by women after menstruation or childbirth, men and women after sexual activity or nocturnal emission, touching a corpse or any other type of defilement, similar to Jewish tevilah.
 Ritual purification also applies to fruits, vegetables, pots, pans, utensils, animals for consumption and ceremonial garments (rasta).
 Purification for a dying person is also performed.
 It includes bathing involving a threefold sprinkling of river water over the person from head to feet.